renovatebot/renovate/docs/usage/configuration-options.md

 ## patch

 Add to this object if you wish to define rules that apply only to patch updates.
-Only applies if `separateMinorPatch` is set to true.

 ## php